ItsJiro/AudioMorph/README.md

 # MP3 to YouTube Video Converter and Uploader

-This project takes MP3 files, converts them into videos (with optional images or background visuals), and automatically uploads them to YouTube.
-It's perfect for sharing audio content, such as podcasts, music, or lectures, directly to your YouTube channel.
+This project takes MP3 files, converts them into videos (with specified background image), and automatically uploads them to YouTube.

 ## Features

 - Converts MP3 files into videos.
-- Adds a custom image or background visual for the video.
+- Adds a custom image for the video.
 - Supports batch processing of multiple MP3 files.
 - Automatically uploads the videos to YouTube.
 - User-friendly and fully automated workflow.